mes32/go-todo/README.md

 # Go Todo
 To-do list web app.
 Built using Golang and React.js.

-You can try out this app [here](https://pacific-atoll-49601.herokuapp.com) or build it locally using the instructions below.
+You can try this out this here: [https://pacific-atoll-49601.herokuapp.com](https://pacific-atoll-49601.herokuapp.com)

+Build it locally using the instructions below.

 ## Technology Stack
 - `User Interface` - React.js, styled-components